-- With the unit in CD mode and with a CD inserted, make sure that the CD is stopped (press the Stop/Select button). - 2.
+- 1 With the unit in CD mode and with a CD inserted make sure that the CD is stopped (press the Stop / Select button). - 2.
 To enter programming mode, press the Menu button. - 3.
-Choose the first track using the Left and Right buttons. - Press the Menu button to enter the selected track into the programme. - Choose another track using the Left and Right buttons, and enter it into the programme using the Menu button (track 6 in example shown). - 6.
-Repeat step 5 to store as many as 20 tracks in the programme. - When the programme is complete, press the Play/Pause button to start playing.
-The tracks will then be played in the order that you have just programmed. - Pressing Stop, or switching to another operating mode will erase the programme.
+Choose the first track using the Fast-forward or Rewind buttons. - 4 Press the Menu button to enter the selected track into the programme. - 5.
+Choose another track using the Fast-forward or Rewind buttons, and enter it into the programme using the Menu button (track 6 in example shown). - 6.
+Repeat step 5 to store as many as 20 tracks in the programme. - 7.
+When the programme is complete, press the Play / Pause button to start playing.
+The tracks will then be played in the order that you have just programmed. - 8.
+Pressing the Stop / Select button, or switching to another operating mode will erase the programme.

-Note: If you are programming the tracks using a CD with MP3 or WMA files in folders (see the following pages), you can also use the Up and Down buttons to specify the folder in steps 3 and 5 above.
+files in folders (see the following pages), you can also use the Up or Down Folder buttons to specify the folder in steps 3 and 5 above.